sandpiper-io/terraform-provider-carina/README.md

 # terraform-provider-carina
 Carina provider for Terraform.
 Can be used with the Terraform Docker provider to build Carina cluseters and then provision Docker swarms within the Carina cluster (with a small caveat see below).

+The documentation from Hashi about provider plugins wasn't the best.
+You can [read more](writing_a_provider.md) about the experience.

 ## Installation

 ### Requirements